fluentley/Fluentley.Sendgrid/README.md

 ### Api Functionalities

-I will talk about a few functions due to sendgrid documentation has it already in details, you will find the respected calls based on the documentation.
+I will talk about a few functions due, to sendgrid documentation has it already in details, you will find the respected calls based on the documentation.

 #### Create Alert
 ```cs